Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 There was also a restroom for Jabba the Hutt.

-The obvious choice when visiting the Castle of the Moors is to head to the highest point.
-This tower has panoramic views across all of Sintra.
-You can see all the way to the coast & the Atlantic Ocean, while also getting a great view of Pena Palace on the other hill.
+When visiting the Castle of the Moors, the obvious choice is to head to the highest point.
+This tower has panoramic views across Sintra.
+You can see all the way to the coast and the Atlantic Ocean while also getting a great view of Pena Palace on the other hill.

 I then headed to the North Tower, which was the castle keep.
 Both of these trails are nice loops, so you get to see everything without backtracking.
-There’s also enough room that any crowds get spread out.
-All of the trees help to make for a fairly peaceful experience.
-That is, aside from the guy who was walking around whistling the “Game of Thrones” theme, which was already in my head, so it only added to the experience.
+There’s also enough room for any crowds to get spread out.
+All of the trees help to make for a reasonably peaceful experience.
+That is, aside from the guy walking around whistling the “Game of Thrones” theme, which was already in my head, it only added to the experience.

 Visiting Pena National Palace